 The dough is then left to rise before being rolled and cut into that signature circular donut shape.
-The donuts then rise again before being deep fried in oil.
+The donuts then rise again before being deep fried in oil (although this can be done without a deep fryer).
 Once golden brown, the donuts are removed from the hot oil then dipped in frosting or any kind of decorative topping.

 Many home bakers prefer cake donuts as they are easier to make, using just a donut shaped pan and the oven rather than waiting for yeast donuts to rise and then deal with fryer oil.
 Cake donuts can be topped in the same manner as yeast donuts but are often sprinkled in powdered sugar and eaten warm!

 Since the two kinds of donuts are actually very different, one being risen and fried and the other being dense and baked, they will be stored quite differently as well.
 Keep reading to find out how to successfully store both!